DrakeBrunner/scratches/cpp/poker/DESIGN.md

     +void addMoneyToTable(string, int)
     +void giveMoneyToWinner(string, int)

-    *   Dealer.cpp extends Table    -> Do stuff that a Dealer normally does (dealing, generating...)
+    *   Dealer.cpp extends Table has a Card -> Do stuff that a Dealer normally does (dealing, generating...)
         -Card[][] deckOfCards

         +void collectMoney(Player, int)